jaredbwasserman/drift/README.md

    1. Make sure to update documentation

 ## Bugs
+1. LootFrame moves incorrectly when other windows open (retail and classic)
 1. Scaling Bugs
    1. Map does not work correctly after scaling WorldMapFrame
    1. Character model has incorrect size after scaling CharacterFrame